creatnewsociety12/newcompanystructure/README.md

   Perhaps some people will ask, when the company system platform of the fund for 0 how to do, the company can not pay wages how to do?
 All employees will vote to decide whether to dissolve the company.
 When it is unanimously approved, the company will be dissolved automatically.
 If it is not unanimously approved, those who vote against will vote whether they are willing to continue to work through the existing shares of the company.
 Employees will only receive shares each month, but no monthly salary.
 The remaining employees who are willing to take only shares of the company will stay for work.
 If the company comes back from the dead, they will get rich rewards.
 Of course, the company may go bankrupt later, without any reward.
 High return also means high risk.

+  Many job seekers feel that they are very suitable for a company's position, but now the backward recruitment mechanism of the company determines whether you are employed only by some individuals who have the power of the company, such as the boss, administrative personnel, etc. In a future company, anyone can come for an interview.
+You just need to make a speech in front of all the people in the company.
+When most of the company members vote for you, you will automatically enter the probation period of the company.
+After the probation period, all the employees will vote to determine whether to officially hire you as a regular employee (if it is a school, students can also participate in the voting, and students also learn to Members of the school).

 #chinese: